balfieri/aws/README.md

 </pre>

 <p>
-Less useful, but this command will retrieve the contents of the file:local_script:</p>
+Less useful because your script already knows what to do, but this command will retrieve the contents of the file:local_script:</p>
 <pre>
 $ ec2-metadata -d
 </pre>

 <p>
-When the instance is done with its work, it will typically write some kind of "PASS" indication to stdout (which does to /var/log/cloud-init-output.log) or to some results_file in /tmp.</p>
+When the instance is done with its work, it will typically write some kind of "PASS" indication to stdout (which goes to /var/log/cloud-init-output.log) or to some results_file of your choosing in /tmp.</p>

 <p>
 Of course, there are other ways each instance can get information.
 It could look in an S3 bucket (more on that later) or use a database.
-The above technique has an advantage that it doesn't require anything else besides the master instance, assuming your application doesn't need a large amount of shared data.</p>
+The above technique has an advantage that it doesn't require anything else besides the master instance, assuming your application doesn't need a huge amount of shared data or need to update some database.</p>

 # Harvesting Results from Instances Running the Same Script